-Besides BC Tree Fruits Cherries, I used Israeli couscous in this delicious salad.
-Along with toasted walnuts, black olives, feta, and fresh lemon, it’s a tasty and satisfying summer salad.
-It’s great on it’s own for lunch, perfect for picnics, and a beautiful side dish for grilled chicken, pork, or fish.
+Besides the cherries, I used Israeli couscous in this delicious salad.
+Along with toasted walnuts, black olives, feta, and fresh lemon, it's a tasty and satisfying summer salad.
+It's great on its own for lunch, perfect for picnics, and a beautiful side dish for grilled chicken, pork, or fish.

 - 1.5 cups Israeli couscous

 - 2 cups fresh cherries pitted & halved

 - 1 cup feta cheese crumbled

 - 4 tbsp fresh lemon juice

 - 2 tablespoon fresh thyme leaves